beansoft/notes-docs/notes_module/topics/Introduction.md

 A Notes tool window will be created in the bottom of your IDE, there you can manually add remove virtual folder, create and edit any type of programming language code fragments.

-Notes is still in active development so it'll be pleasure if you have issues or suggestions.
+Notes is still in active development, so it'll be pleasure if you have issues or suggestions.

 ## Main Features